iakshatgandhi/Fake-News-Classification-Model-main/README.md

 **License**

-This project is open-source under the MIT License.
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.